Dark and luminous mass components of Omega Centauri with stellar kinematics: Results

 If the dark massive component in~\wcen~is associated with particle dark matter, its relative proximity make it an ideal target to search for particle dark matter annihilation.
 Even though the integrated dark mass component is less than that associated with a typical dSph by $\sim 2-3$ orders of magnitude, it is over 4 times closer to the Earth than the nearest such dSph that has been used to set limits on dark matter annihilation~\citep{Aleksic:2011jx,Ackermann:2015zua}.
 A high J-factor can be achieved by a system that is the appropriate combination of high density and close proximity.
 The J-factor is then used to determine the flux due to the creation of neutral particles from DM annihilation, assuming the dark matter annihilates into Standard Model particles.
 We determine the J-factor in a standard manner from the results of our MultiNest analysis above~\citep{Strigari:2018bcn,Pace:2018tin}.
 For the dark mass distributions that we calculate above, the angular extent of the dark component is always $\lesssim 1^\circ$, implying that the spatial distribution of the gamma-ray emission would be that of a point source.
 In this case, assuming a spherical NFW density distribution, the J-factor may be approximated by~\citep{2016PhRvD..93j3512E}

-Using the results for the dark mass density distributions derived above, we derive the J-factors for the three datasets that we use.
-Under the assumption of an NFW profile, for the HST, RV, and EDR3 data, the integrated median J-factors are $2.6 \times 10^{22}$, $2.3 \times 10^{24}$, and $1.3 \times 10^{21}$ GeV$^2$ cm$^{-5}$, respectively.
+Using the results for the dark mass density distributions derived above, we derive the J-factors for the three datasets that show some statistical preference for an extended dark component.
+Under the assumption of an NFW profile, for the HST, RV, and \gaia\ data, the integrated median J-factors are $2.6 \times 10^{22}$, $2.3 \times 10^{24}$, and $1.3 \times 10^{21}$ GeV$^2$ cm$^{-5}$, respectively.
 The wide range of possible median J-factors reflect the range of possible mass profiles as shown in Figure~\ref{fig:massContour}.
 Even though there is a wide range of possible values, the J-factor we calculate is larger than that of any of the known dSphs~\citep{Pace:2018tin}.
 A full determination of the cross sections bounds (or possible signal that may be extracted from~\wcen~) involves implementing this J-factor with its associated uncertainties into gamma-ray data, and accounting for the possible gamma-ray emission from MSPs, which is beyond the scope of this paper.